games647/PaperBox/README.md

   `-e JDK_JAVA_OPTIONS=...` to override it.
 However, if you want to add additional flags use the environment variable from above like `-e JDK_JAVA_OPTIONS="-Dcom.mojang.eula.agree=true -Xmx1G"`.

+### Useful projects

+* [Auto pause](https://github.com/timvisee/lazymc): Automatically stops or pauses the server process if the server is idle.
+For container projects, this could be realized using a sidecar pattern.
+However, this would require container engine access, which is not recommended for security, or using an additional service inside the container.
+  **Open for any suggestions**

 ## Concept

 The idea of this project relies on the fact that layers in images are cached and can be re-used.
 If a layer changes,